AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Request example details

-The example above shows a request for the number of assets owned by user`exampleId`.
+The example above shows a request for the types and numbers of assets owned by user`exampleId`.

 ### Response example details

 The response above shows the number of assets owned by user `exampleId`, classified by `componentType`.
-This user owns two projects, one calculated metric, and two segments.
+This user owns `2` assets of type `project`, `1` of type `calculatedMetric`, and `2` of type `segment`.

 ### Request Parameters